 Mauldin in Greenville County, South Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 10 other markers are within 3 miles of this marker, measured as the crow flies.
-The History of the Gosnell Cabin (about 500 feet away, measured in a direct line); Mauldin United Methodist Church (about 500 feet away); Laurel Creek Church (approx. 1.7 miles away); Bethel Community Training Ground (approx. 1.9 miles away); The Old Oak Tree (approx. 1.9 miles away); Bethel Church (approx. 1.9 miles away); Bethel Church Cemetery (approx. 1.9 miles away); The Old Arbor (approx. 1.9 miles away); Reedy River Factory (approx. 2˝ miles away); Lake Conestee in Transition (approx. 2.8 miles away).
+Mauldin United Methodist Church (within shouting distance of this marker); Mauldin (about 500 feet away, measured in a direct line); Laurel Creek Church (approx. 1.7 miles away); Bethel Community Training Ground (approx. 1.9 miles away); The Old Oak Tree (approx. 1.9 miles away); Bethel Church (approx. 2 miles away); Bethel Church Cemetery (approx. 2 miles away); The Old Arbor (approx. 2 miles away); Reedy River Factory (approx. 2.4 miles away); Lake Conestee in Transition (approx. 2.7 miles away).
 Touch for a list and map of all markers in Mauldin.

 Also see . . .